 In case of absence to more than two quizzes for serious reason (such as disease, injury,...), the student must show the documents justifying the absence to the Instructor.
 Then the grade counted for the quiz in the final will be obtained as the average of the quizzes attended.

 tests during the Fall semester.

 An absence to the test will be graded 0 (zero).
-However if the absence is justified (disease, injury, ...), the student must bring the documents justifying the absence to the Dean of Students Office.
+However if the absence is justified (disease, injury, ...), the student must bring the documents justifying the absence to the Instructor.
 Then a made up Test will be offered.

 | Final Exam

 An absence to the final be graded 0 (zero).
-However if the absence is justified (disease, injury, ...), the student must (i) warn the instructor as soon as possible, in any case before the end of the exam week, (ii) bring the documents justifying the absence to the Dean of Students Office.
-Then the student will receive an I (incomplete) and will be responsible to take action during the following semester to complete the curriculum.
+However if the absence is justified (disease, injury, ...), the student must (i) warn the instructor as soon as possible, in any case before the end of the exam week, (ii) bring the documents justifying the absence to the Instructor.
+Then the student will receive an I (incomplete) and will be responsible to take action during the following semester to complete his/her curriculum.